-Whether it is your first time or whether you have taken the GMAT before and are hoping to better your score, we recommend the following
+Whether it is your first time or whether you have taken the GMAT test before and are hoping to better your score, we recommend the following:

 Take an initial test to evaluate where you stand.
 You will know the areas that you need to work on.
 Try to follow a personalized study plan based on your strengths and areas for improvements.

 Get familiar with the questions

 Unless you know the type of questions that come on the GMAT, you cannot possibly practice.
 Get familiar with the question types by picking up a relevant and reliable practice book.

 Don’t get burnt out; however, don’t procrastinate either.
 The best way to prep is practice each day.
 Remember it is important to practice on relevant material which will eventually help you get comfortable with all types of questions.

 A GMAT standardized test is more a test of endurance than merely content.
 GMAT tests content that you have studied at some point in your life in school.
 Hence, more than content it tests how good a test taker you are.
 Make sure you time yourself to get a better feel of what the actual testing experience will be like.
 Schedule in section stops and breaks just like on test day.
 You should at least take 5 to 6 simulated tests with adequate sectional practice in between.